Kings Park - the jewel in the city's crown.

-Be sure to experience Federation Walk which includes a treetop walk above the tree tops, where you'll become truly captivated by the birds' eye view.
+Be sure to experience the Lotteryest Federation Walkway which includes a treetop walk, where you'll become truly captivated by the birds' eye view.
 This walk comes complete with informative plaques which open your eyes to the wonders of the region’s fauna as well as Aboriginal and European history.

 Memorials and honour events